 If you’re undergoing FUT surgery, allow your hair length in the back to grow at least to 1 inch so the hair can cover your hair transplant scar.
 Hair transplant recovery in the first few days is managed by limiting strenuous activity and resting with your head elevated when you sleep or relaxing.

 You’ll be instructed on how to minimize the hair transplant scar in the donor area and how to manage the hair transplant scabs where the hair grafts were placed.
 You will be seen in about 1 to 2 weeks for examination, suture removal and examination of your hair transplant scar in the back of the scalp and the appearance of the hair grafts.

 Most people are able to return to work after 1 to 2 weeks depending on the type of surgery you undergo and the type of work you do.

 The Hair Regeneration treatment was developed by Dr. Amiya Prasad to thicken existing hair and prevent progressive hair loss.
 This treatment involves injections which clinically appears to apply the wound-healing properties of an extracellular matrix by ACell, platelet-rich plasma and vitamin D which result in thickening of thinning hair.

 The Hair Regeneration treatment can be used as a replacement for hair transplantation in younger patients by stopping hair loss progression early on and thickening already thinning hair.

 The treatment can also be used to improve graft survival in hair transplants and stop further hair loss (based on approximately 5 years of data – additional injection may be necessary to optimize and maintain results).

-The Hair Regeneration treatment has seen success in almost 90% of men and over 70% of women in the past five years of clinical application, and results have shown to last 3 to 5 years.
+The Hair Regeneration treatment has seen success in over 99% of men and women treated for pattern hair loss over the last 7 years, and results have been shown to last 2-5 years, and beyond.